Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

-We have finally arrived at a point in which we have a matrix of coefficients in $\kk[D_\alpha^{-1}]$, so we just need to show that its determinant is an invertible endomorphism of $\kk((t))$.
+We have finally arrived at a point where we have a matrix of coefficients in $\kk[D_\alpha^{-1}]$, so we just need to show that its determinant is an invertible endomorphism of $\kk((t))$.
+If we manage to do so, we will have proved that system \eqref{sistemacorto} has a solution, but that implies the existence of a solution to system \eqref{sistema} and this, in turn, implies the existence of a preimage to our $c$.